-Now we're going to show you how to automatically generate an OpenAPI 3 specification on the client side, for any AJAX website (or really, any service you can generate HAR files for.)
+Now we're going to show you how to automatically generate an OpenAPI 3 specification on the client side, using a proxy.
 You can then use the API for documentation, diffs, and more.

 You'll need the following things in order to follow along with this tutorial: